qri-io/rfcs/text/0010-skylark_tranformations.md

 The other major alternative here is web assembly (WSM.js), which is popular in the cryptocurrency space.
-We've made provisions for qri datasets to support both of these syntaxes, but given our committment to data science, a python-like syntax is a clear winner here.
+We've made provisions for qri datasets to support both of these syntaxes, but given our commitment to data science, a python-like syntax is a clear winner here.

 # Prior art